 Conduct is continuously monitored to ensure codes reflect current and emerging situations and are contributing to school safety.
-The code of conduct is reviewed and improved in light of evidence gathered and/or relevant research and are revisited as part of a regular cycle of policy review.
+The code of conduct is reviewed and improved considering evidence gathered and/or relevant research and are revisited as part of a regular cycle of policy review.